Chit132/abyss-overlay/README.md

 - Shows player skins next to their names
 - Tells you when you need to run command `/who`
 - Settings are saved even when you install a new update
-- Supports Windows (macOS coming soon)
+- Supports Windows and macOS (macOS bit buggy)
 - Completely FREE!

 The Abyss Overlay is made by Chit (OhChit).
 Join the [Discord](https://discord.gg/Wq4HPU4qCK) and look in the overlay category to receive overlay updates, announcements, report bugs, and make suggestions.
 Any help is appreciated :D